cr08/att-fiber-checker/README.md

 ## Configuration

  Configuration is done through two JSON files.
-One for the Slack/Discord credentials.
+One for the optional Slack/Discord credentials.
 The other is for the addresses to be checked.

 `config.json`